 Online filing allows you to receive your application results in as little as 72 hours.

 What if I need access to a computer?

-If you need access to a computer, use the campus cyber-cafés, open access web labs, or the Financial Aid Support Team (F.A.S.T.)
-Web Services Center in room S-115C.
+If you need access to a computer, use the campus open access web labs, or contact IT Services at servicedesk@bmcc.cuny.edu.

 When should I apply for financial aid?